mikkelsvartveit/thesis/preproject/content/02-background.md

 ## Software Reverse Engineering

-Software reverse engineering (RE) is the process of analyzing and understanding how a piece of software or software system functions.
+Software reverse engineering is the process of analyzing and understanding how a piece of software or software system functions.
 The term's origins lie in industrial hardware analysis, where Chikofsky & Cross note that examining competitors' designs was important for driving innovation and developing new ideas.
-While hardware reverse engineering typically also includes replicating existing systems, software RE often aims to gain "sufficient design-level understanding to aid maintenance, strengthen enhancement, or support replacement" [@Chikofsky1990].
+While hardware reverse engineering typically also includes replicating existing systems, software reverse engineering often aims to gain "sufficient design-level understanding to aid maintenance, strengthen enhancement, or support replacement" [@Chikofsky1990].
 Despite the expansion of reverse engineering applications over the years, its core purpose in software is still to recover unavailable information about a system's functionality, requirements, design, and implementation.

 ### Binary programs and Instruction Set Architectures